When I started FERAL, the easiest decision I had to make was our mission statement.

-Sure, we’ve created adventure for a lot of people in the last two years, but have we been doing everything we can do to make sure that adventure is available to everyone?
+Sure, we’ve created adventure for a lot of people in the last three years, but have we been doing everything we can do to make sure that adventure is available to everyone?
 I don’t think so.
-For the last few months we’ve had a lot of internal conversations about how we can bring more people to the outdoors and one topic keeps coming up.
+We’ve continued to have a lot of internal conversations about how we can bring more people to the outdoors and one topic keeps coming up.
 Price.

 It’s impossible to ignore that price is a severe prohibiting factor to ensuring that everyone has equal access to the outdoors.
 Do the math for a basic 3-day backpacking trip.
 The cost of gear can run close to what it might cost you to spend those three days at Disney World.
 It is not insignificant for many people.